 Written by Dr Lynette Mackey, Dietitian and Behavioural Change Consultant to the LifeShape Clinic.

 Hello again, welcome to another opportunity to delve into and unpack the process of successful behaviour change!
-Last month we explored the following concepts:
+Previously we explored the following concepts:

 - Your reactive brain can make faster decisions than your responsive brain